srikanth0655/assignment2-naini/README.md

 2. The fastest bus normally takes 1h 40m.
 Operated by Jefferson Lines,
 3. the Maryville to Kansas City bus service departs from Maryville, MO and arrives in Kansas City, MO

+Items should be brought to Kansas city

+* Sweaters.
+* Lip balm.
+* Insulated water bottle.
+* Warm pants or jeans.
+* Heavy socks, such as: for adults.
+* for men. for women.